skienzmatishun/rippreport/content/p/baldwin-county-dhr-lawsuit/index.md

 But there is change in the midst and it's happening now!

-There's a federal class action lawsuit forming against DHR with a law firm in Spanish Fort, see more here: {{< socialpreview url="https://www.facebook.com/share/p/16JtQE9UHt/" >}}
+There's a federal class action lawsuit forming against DHR with a law firm in Spanish Fort, see more here: https://www.facebook.com/share/p/16JtQE9UHt/

 If you've been harmed by Baldwin County "family" court, DHR and GAL or mediation systems it is definitely time to raise your hand and be heard!